ComputationalRadiationPhysics/raptr/README.md

 ### Output Data
-The executable **reco.out** writes the reconstructed activity into a density file.
+The executable **reco** writes the reconstructed activity into a density file.
 Activity is stored as one value per voxel of the reconstruction voxel grid.
 The density file is of HDF5 type and has a special structure that represents the spatial ordering of the voxels:

 **Structure of density files:**